 Noise Monitoring Terminal 1 ('Bay Lane') is located west of Dublin Airport, see Figure 6 below, under the extended runway centerline of runway 28.
 Its purpose is to monitor runway 28 departures and runway 10 arrivals.
-The resulting data for NMT 1 measurements in the period from January 1st up to and including June 30th 2018 are presented in this section.
+The resulting data for NMT 1 measurements in the period from January 1st up to and including June 30th 2019 are presented in this section.
+During this period, NMT 1 suffered damage on the 10th of March.
+The NMT was fully repaired on the 8th of May.
+Although the NMT remained operational, readings were affected during the period between the 10th of March and the 8th of May.
+This period is therefore excluded form this report.